 Originally from the North of England, Nicola now lives with her husband in the Oxfordshire countryside.
 Genealogy is one of her passions and she has traced her family tree back to the sixteenth century by way of various poets, pirates and a link to the Earldom of Halifax.

-Since the publication of her first Regency romance by Harlequin Mills & Boon in 1998, Nicola has become a USA Today, Borders and UK Bookscan bestselling author as well as being shortlisted three times for the US Romance Writers of America RITA Award and twice for the UK Romantic Novelists Association Romance Prize.
-Nicola now writes for Harlequin HQN Books in the US and MIRA in the UK.
+Since the publication of her first Regency romance by Harlequin Mills & Boon in 1998, Nicola has become an international bestselling author as well as being shortlisted four times for the US Romance Writers of America RITA Award and twice for the UK Romantic Novelists Association Romance Prize.
+Nicola now writes for MIRA Books in the UK.

 Nicola developed a passion for history at an early age and nurtured it through reading and watching BBC costume dramas with her grandmother.
 She went to school in the dower house of the stately home Harewood House in Yorkshire where she studied subjects as varied as Anglo Saxon and ballroom dancing.
 She went on to study Medieval History, graduated from London University with an honours degree and worked for many years in university administration, her final job being as an Assistant Academic Registrar before she gave it all up to be a full time author.
 Later she returned to college in Oxford to study for a Masters degree at Ruskin College.
 Her dissertation on heroes and hero myths was awarded a distinction.
 She was a speaker at the Oxford Literary Festival on the changing face of literary heroes during the 20th century.

 Nicola has a "second life" as a guide and historian working for the National Trust at the beautiful seventeenth century hunting lodge, Ashdown House and she is a speaker on the history of Ashdown and the Craven family.
-She is also a member of the Romantic Novelists' Association and a mentor for their New Writers' Scheme, which critiques manuscripts for aspiring authors.
+She is also Awards Organiser for the Romantic Novelists' Association and a mentor for their New Writers' Scheme, which critiques manuscripts for aspiring authors.
 Nicola has run several courses and workshops on creative writing and was Wiltshire Libraries Writer in Residence in 2008.
-She loves the excitement of historical research and the friendships that the romance writing community has brought her.
+She acts as a history consultant for TV and radio and loves the excitement of historical research as well as the friendships that the romance writing community has brought her.
+She is a trustee of the Wantage Literary Festival.

 When she is not writing Nicola enjoys taking her dog for long walks in the countryside and travelling the globe.
-She and her husband have driven across Africa, Iceland and Costa Rica and have enjoyed cruises to the Arctic and the Sea of Cortes.
-Nicola is also a frequent visitor to the US, where she has family.
-She and her husband support the UK Guide Dogs for the Blind charity and and currently act as puppy walkers for guide-dog-puppy-in-training Rochester, who has his own blog here.
+She and her husband support the UK Guide Dogs for the Blind charity and and act as puppy walkers.

 Nicola shared her personal story of real-life romance in the lovely collection, Fall In Love Like a Romance Writer.